How Palladio’s architectural language has shaped buildings and ideas of beauty for 400 years

 Palladio had reintroduced a special plaster called marmorino, which coated cheaper materials like wood and brick to make them resemble stone.
 At Calcutta, a brilliant white stucco called chunam was always in high demand; made from ground seashells, when polished it was more durable than cement and looked like brilliant marble.

-Andrea Palladio was recognized as the father of the American architecture.
+Andrea Palladio was recognised as the father of the American architecture.

 Thomas Jefferson, third President of the United States, believed Palladian architecture shared the high ideals of Beauty and Reason with his newly independent nation.
 He owned five editions of Palladio’s ‘Four Books’, which he called his ‘Bible’, and these were profoundly influential on his architectural designs; the Capitol Building, the Virginia State Capitol, and the University of Virginia’s Academical Village served as prototypes for federal and academic institutions across the US, not least in the nascent capital, Washington D.C..